 This article will not analyze the IEC 62304 activities in detail (should you be looking for a more general overview of software development according to IEC 62304, I can highly recommend this presentation.).

-Instead, we shall focus on a specific situation: you have existing piece of software.
-It was not developed according IEC 62304, but you want to use it in a device.
+Instead, we shall focus on a specific situation: you have an existing piece of software.
+It was not developed according to IEC 62304, but you want to use it in a device.

 What are your options?
 Can you use that software at all?
 Is complete re-development the best, or even the only option?

 Before answering these questions, it is necessary to step back and consider why this software was not developed according to the IEC 62304.

 Is it a SOUP?

 Let’s say the software was developed by a 3rd party, commercially or as open source.
 If so, this case is covered by treating the software as SOUP (Software of Unknown Provenance) according to IEC 62304.

 “Unknown” in this context is not about the identity of the maker, but rather the lack of knowledge about the procedures used to develop the SOUP.
 As a consequence, there is an issue of trust regarding the software’s quality, its level of safety, and its potential risk of failure.

 How does IEC 62304 let you get to grips with this lack of trust?

 Start out by documenting all the functional/technical requirements that your use of the software results in.
 This gives you a good basis for writing the corresponding test cases that verifies correct functionality.
 It also serves as a starting point for identifying and assessing the risks associated with the functions of the SOUP.